SamuEDL/Tools_T8100/manifestLineageOS/README.md

-The manifest is not tested.
+The manifest (ceres.xml) is not tested.